Overture Center - Madison, Wisconsin

-- A production booth with a BSS Soundweb digital signal processor plus microphone, line level, intercom and video jacks.
+- A production booth with a BSS Soundweb digital signal processor plus microphone, line-level, intercom and video jacks.

 - An amplifier room above and behind the stage with additional DSP equipment plus all amplifiers for the sound system.

-- A CCTV system which routes signals from two permanently mounted cameras in the theater into the lobby and back-of-house areas, so that guests, production staff and performers not in the theater can see what’s happening on stage.
+- A CCTV system which routes signals from two permanently mounted cameras in the theater into the lobby and back-of-house areas, so that guests, production staff and performers not in the theatre can see what’s happening on stage.

 - Input/out panels onstage with jacks for microphones, stage monitors, and video monitors.

 - An assistive listening system for the hearing impaired.

 Lewis Sound also installed a building-wide paging, music and CCTV system which allows staff to send pages throughout the facility and audio and video from the various theatres into other theatres, production areas, dressing rooms, green rooms and administrative offices.
 The hub of this system is a communications rack room located above the Playhouse.